Cross-Model Evaluation Protocol · Review Signal

 Does any element resemble manipulation or persuasion?

-Five review dimensions
+Seven review dimensions

 D1

-Integrity of the one-person path
+Integrity of the bounded one-person path

 D2

-Depth and diversity of output
+Depth and diversity of mapped output

 D3